 Welcome to the Monte Vista Hotel!
 It’s an exciting time for this charming and unique property, which is listed on the National Register of Historic Places.
-In 2018, the hotel is celebrating its centennial anniversary.
+The hotel has recently celebrated its centennial anniversary.

 The Monte Vista Hotel is located just outside Asheville in Black Mountain and is home to a lush landscape, world-class dining, arts and entertainment.
 Southern Proper Hospitality, together a few other Black Mountain partners acquired the hotel and redesigned the accommodations to create a comfortable and classically hip boutique mountain oasis.
 The hotel’s modern Southern restaurant, Milton’s Cuisine & Cocktails offers regionally inspired and locally sourced comfort food for visitors and area residents alike.